bjpop/gurita/docsrc/hist.rst

 Number of bins
 --------------

-For numerical columns, by default hatch will try to automatically pick an appropriate number of bins for the selected column.
+For numerical columns, by default gurita will try to automatically pick an appropriate number of bins for the selected column.

 However, this can be overridden by specifying the required number of bins to use with the ``--bins``